hujhax/austin-improv-wiki/Help/Contents.md

 **How Do I Show Up in the Performers Category?**<br/>
-To ensure that your wiki page shows in in the Performers category, add the following code: <nowiki>[[Category/Performers|x]]</nowiki>, where "x" stands in for your last initial.
+To ensure that your wiki page shows in in the Performers category, add the following code: <nowiki>[[Category/Performers|x]]</nowiki>, where "x" stands in for your last name.
 That ensures you'll be properly alphabetized on the [[Category/Performers|Performers]] page.

 **How Do I Get My Troupe to Show Up in the Troupes Category?**<br/>